What is magnesium?

 What does magnesium do in the body?

 Roughly 60 percent of the magnesium in the body is located in the bones.
-The remaining magnesium is found mostly in the intracellular fluid of cells throughout the body.
+The remaining magnesium is found mostly in muscle and other tissue.
 Only a small percentage of magnesium is found in extracellular fluid.
 Magnesium in the bone can interact with calcium and phosphates to help increase the integrity of bones.
 The bones also serve as a reservoir or storage site for magnesium.

 One thing that magnesium seems to do is to interact with the phosphates of ATP.
 This adds stability to ATP and improves the ability of ATP to power cell operations.
 Many chemical reactions require the splitting of an ATP molecule to release the energy necessary to drive the reaction or cell activity.
 In fact, magnesium seems to be a vital factor in the proper functioning of more than 300 chemical reaction systems.